This page lists terms used in the Programmable Search Engine Developer's Guide.

 <div>elements and a class property, along with a brief and descriptive property name (such as

 ratingto represent the date an item was reviewed and its rating, respectively).
 To learn more about microformats, visit microformats.org.

 - A label attribute that allows you to promote, demote, or remove results matching your label.
 The modes are: filter, boost, and eliminate.

 - Outline Processor Markup Language.
 OPML is a type of XML format that was originally developed for defining ordered lists of elements or outlines, but it is now also commonly used for web feeds.
 You can learn more about OPML by reading its documentation.
-As for learning more about how it is used in Custom Search, see Selecting Sites to Search.
+As for learning more about how it is used in Programmable Search Engine, see Selecting Sites to Search.

 - An Ajax-based screen that appears in an existing webpage.

 - Structured data format Google created to enable website creator to embed data and notes in their webpages.
 Unlike other structured data formats, PageMaps does not require you to follow standard properties or terms, or even refer to an existing vocabulary, schema, or template.
 You can just create custom attribute values that make sense for your website.
 To learn more, see Providing Structured Data.

 - Initialism for Perl-compatible regular expressions.
 See regular expressions.

 - Perl-compatible regular expressions.

 - pre-built label